 Review the associated sampling plan, quality assurance project plan or permit requirements.

-Review the applicable safety plans and site files.
+Review the applicable safety plans and site files, including site maps and location information.

 Determine the number of people that will be required to complete the sampling activities within the allotted time frame.
 For safety and efficiency, a field team should consist of at least two people.